timschott/interview-prep/ds/ml-conceptual.md

     * used SVM with the most important features from random forest ...
     * had just learned that in class, wanted a *binary* separation of my data
       * used LOOCV since I had a pretty small data set
+      * In 42 out of 50 trials, the test novel was placed in its true class.
+      * This is where that 84% accuracy comes from.
+      * According to my classifier, novels with high levels of anaphora and low levels of perception belong in the “lyrical” class.
       ```R
       folds <- cvFolds(NROW(sub), K=50)
       results <- c(0)